 If you do decide to spice up your story with new words, be sure to have a friend read through your story to make sure that it makes sense.
 Even if you don’t use any new vocabulary, it’s actually always a good idea to get another pair of eyes on it.

-The following section will break down the principles of writing any good story, and we’ve included it first in English and then in Chinese at the end of this post.
-Check it out:
+The following section will break down the principles of writing any good story, and we’ve included it first in English and then in Chinese.

 First, you should plan the story from three aspects: story content, story characters, and story meaning.